ember-learn/ember-blog/content/ember-4-1-released.md

 ---
 title: Ember 4.1 Released
 authors:
-  - the-crowd # replace with real authors from the author folder (add yourself if you're not there)
+  - jared-galanis
-date: 2022-01-XXT00:00:00.000Z
+date: 2022-01-03T00:00:00.000Z
 tags:
   - releases
   - '2022'
   - Version-4-1
 ---

-Today the Ember project is releasing version 4.1 of Ember.js, Ember Data, and Ember CLI. <!-- Block start: Uncomment if an LTS candidate --><!--This release of Ember.js is an LTS (Long Term Support) candidate.
-LTS candidates prioritize stability o4.1 the addition of new features, and have an extended support schedule.--><!-- Block end -->
+Today the Ember project is releasing version 4.1 of Ember.js, Ember Data, and Ember CLI.

 This release kicks off the 4.2 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.